linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

 * There's a ROM enable/disable jumper

 The main control logic is based on a 22V10 GAL.
 This is a device that needs programming.
 I used the low-cost TL866II 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
-The .JED file is ready to upload to the programmer.
-If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.
+The .jed file is ready to upload to the programmer.
+If you want to edit/change the source .pld file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

 ## Tested ROMS